 In 2018, SSHRC partnered with Policy Horizons Canada on a comprehensive horizon-scanning exercise to identify 16 future global challenges that may have a major impact on Canada in the next decade.
 These global challenges have the potential to shape society in significant ways.
 All the challenges cross multiple sectors and research disciplines and require broad collaboration to address.

 The Imagining Canada’s Future (ICF) Ideas Lab is an exciting, two-year pilot funding opportunity designed to encourage innovative research partnerships and projects.
-By breaking down methodological barriers and empowering participants to explore novel approaches to research, the ICF Ideas Lab will promote knowledge sharing and provide foundations for future interdisciplinary projects.
+By breaking down methodological barriers and empowering participants to explore novel approaches to research, the ICF Ideas Lab promotes knowledge sharing and provide foundations for future interdisciplinary projects.

 Future Challenge Areas